Yarroudh/Optim3D/README.md

 ### Step 1 : 2D building footprints indexing and tiling

-Quadtree-based tiling scheme is used for spatial partitioning of buildings footprints.
+Quadtree-based tiling scheme is used for spatial partitioning of building footprints.
 This assures that the reconstruction time per tile is more or less the same and that the tiles available for download are similar in file size.
 This is done using the first command <code>index2d</code>.
 Use <code>optim3d index2d --help</code> to see the detailed help:

 ```
   Usage: optim3d index2d [OPTIONS] [FOOTPRINTS]